-When the pandemic began in the winter of 2020, Quest instantly changed its teaching and learning model from the standard face-to-face classroom approach to the synchronous online model using the communications and course management system known as Zoom.
-With Zoom technology Quest held classes and meetings online, engaging its members in almost all of its areas of interest, and continuing to carry on its business.
+When the pandemic began in the winter of 2020, Quest instantly adjusted by changing its teaching and learning model from the standard face-to-face classroom approach to a synchronous online model of webinars and meetings using the online system called Zoom, a video and web conferencing system with webinar capability.
+With Zoom technology Quest held classes and meetings online, engaging its members in almost all areas of study, and continuing to carry on its business.

-Using current computer and communications technology, Quest is planning to expand its reach by adding simultaneous in-person and online instruction to it capabilities.
-Three classrooms at 25 Broadway will be outfitted with computers, projectors, speakers, microphones and cameras so that in-person classes can be simultaneously broadcast as webinars on Zoom.
-In-person classroom attendees, remote users, and the instructor will all be able to see and communicate with each other during hybrid (in-class and online) sessions, thus engaging all students equally, using an approach called “Hybrid/Hyflex teaching”.
+Three classrooms at 25 Broadway, including the auditorium, will be outfitted with computers, projectors, speakers, microphones and cameras so that in-person classes can be simultaneously broadcast as meetings or webinars on Zoom.
+In-person classroom attendees, remote users, and the in-class instructor will all be able to see and communicate with each other during hybrid (in-class and online) sessions which will attempt to engage all students equally.
+This is accomplished by using an approach to instructional technology called “the Hyflex teaching and learning model.”

 What is Hyflex?

 Hyflex is a made-up word which combines the terms “hybrid” and “flexible.”
 Hybrid learning has been around for many years.
-It refers to an approach to education that integrates standard face-to-face classroom learning with online delivery of classroom and discussion services.
+It is an approach to teaching that integrates standard face-to-face classroom learning with online delivery of classroom and discussion services.
+Traditional hybrid classes have some in-person and some on-line classes.
 All students in a hybrid class attend the same in person and online sessions.

-In a HyFlex course, students are given a choice in how they participate, attending either in person or online, or even a combination of both.
-Students engage with the instructor and the materials in the mode that works best for them.
+In a HyFlex course, students are given a choice in how they participate, attending, alternatively, in person or online.
+Students engage with the instructor and the materials in the mode that works best for them on a particular day.

-Questers can choose how they wish to participate in classes.
+Questers can choose how they participate in classes.
 They can

 In addition, since all webinars are recorded and posted to the Quest video website, Questers will have yet another way of observing classes: by viewing recordings.

-Camera B, placed in the front of the room in Figure 1, is used to show the in-person attendees.
-When an in-class member speaks, he or she will be seen by camera B and heard through the nearby microphone.
-Remote users will see and hear everything that is said by class members, and when remote users speak, their images will appear on the projection screen and their voices heard over the classroom speakers.
+When in-class participants speak, they will be seen by the camera and heard through the ceiling microphone, so that remote users will see and hear all questions and comments offered by live class members.
+When remote users speak, their images will appear on the side screens (which are large flat-screen HDTV monitors) and their voices will be heard over the classroom speakers.